Eluder-based Regret for Stochastic Contextual MDPs: Analysis

-We use these bonuses in our optimistic construction to account for the approximation errors in the rewards and dynamics respectively.
+where $b^\beta_t(c,s,a,h)$ is defined in Line~\ref{ln:bonuses}. $b^R_{t,h}$ is the bonus related to the rewards approximation error, and $ b^P_{t,h}$ is the bonus related to that of the dynamics.
+We remark that these bonuses differ only in constant terms ($H\betaP$ versus $\betaR$), and are identical to the bonus terms defined in~\cref{alg:UCCRL-main} (Line~\ref{ln:bonuses}).
+We use these bonuses in our optimistic construction to account for the approximation errors in the rewards and dynamics, respectively.
 Next, for any context $c \in \C$ and functions $f \in \F, P \in \Fp$ we define the MDP $\M^{(f,P)}(c) = (S,A,P^c,f(c,\cdot,\cdot),s_0,H)$.
-The following results derive confidence bounds for the dynamics and rewards approximation in terms of the reward bonuses and approximation errors (see proofs in \cref{sec:proofs-confidence-bounds}).
+The following results derive confidence bounds for the dynamics and rewards approximation in terms of the reward bonuses and approximation errors (proofs in \cref{sec:proofs-confidence-bounds}).

-\begin{lemma}[Confidence bound for rewards approximation w.r.t the approximated dynamics] Let $P_\star$ and $f_\star$ be the true context dependent dynamics and rewards.
+\begin{lemma}[Confidence bound for rewards approximation w.r.t the approximated dynamics] Let $P_\star$ and $f_\star$ be the true context-dependent dynamics and rewards.
 Let $\widehat{P}_t$ and $\widehat{f}_t$ be the approximated context-dependent dynamics and rewards at round $t$.
-Then, for any $t\geq 1$, and context-dependent policy $\pi \in \Pi_\C$ we have \begingroup \allowdisplaybreaks
+Then, for any $t\geq 1$, and context-dependent policy $\pi \in \Pi_\C$, \begingroup \allowdisplaybreaks

 \endgroup \end{lemma}